Intent, implementation and impact

 We have consulted with parents, children and staff to ensure that we are aware of the barriers to learning our children face, children’s interests and 21stCentury skills so that as a school we can ensure that our curriculum is sequenced to provide the knowledge and skills our children require to flourish in later life.

 When planning our curriculum, our staff consider the end point of each focus – how our children will apply the skills and knowledge built over time for a purpose.
-This information is shared with children and parents via our school website and updated through our social media accounts and our school blog.
+This information is shared with children and parents via our school website and updated through our social media accounts and via our school newsletters.

 As part of our curriculum development, we have unpicked the National Curriculum programmes of study for each subject and looked at the skills and knowledge required to reach the end of key stage requirements.
 These skills progression documents can be found on our website.
 Wherever possible, learning is interleaved and woven through subjects to provide children opportunities to be intellectually engaged to ensure children are motivated to learn and achieve a deeper level of understanding in all subject areas.
 Every child and member of staff fully participates in every area of the curriculum through careful adaptions and modifications where necessary.

 As a school we have have designed, organised and planned our curriculum to ensure every child receives an appropriate mix of academic and personal development which means that in practice our curriculum places equal importance on core and foundation subjects.